What is WIP?

 Your Finish Line – or the point in your process in which items are considered complete

-In the image above, work is considered started when it enters the In Progress column on the board.
+In the image below, work is considered started when it enters the In Progress column on the board.
 It is considered finished when it enters the Done column on the board.

-We recommend tracking WIP and the other key flow metrics from the start.
-All it takes it writing down your WIP at a consistent point in time each day.
-Comparing your WIP trends with that of the other key flow metrics will provide insight into the WIP limits you might want to experiment with for your process.
+Teams often start looking at WIP around the same time they begin looking at Cycle Time, Throughput, and WIP Age.
+Looking at the impact of your WIP on the other key flow metrics will provide insight into the WIP limits you might want to experiment with for your process.
 As your experiment goes on, see what impact the WIP limit change had on your Cycle Time and Throughput.
 Repeat this process until you get a result that you’re pleased with!